CurlyWurly-1/12F675-Development-board/README.md

 N.B.
 If you remove a jumper, it disconnects the pic's GPIO pin from its associated LED/switch/variable resistor.
 This means you can connect any of the 6 exposed header pins to whatever you want via a standard female dupoint wire.

 N.B.
-The "VDD" and "Ground" pin twins are permanently connected by a track under the board - so these 2 jumpers are effectively spares  - You can remove them with no ill effect, with the now exposed header pins being available for supplying 5V or 0V to whatever you want to connect them to
+The other 2 pins are for "VDD" and "Ground".
+These pin twins are permanently connected by a track under the board - so these 2 jumpers are effectively spares - You can remove these jumpers with no ill effect, with the now exposed header pins being available for supplying 5V or 0V to whatever you want to connect them to

 <img src="images/12f675 schematic.jpg" alt="Schematic"/>